OpenZeppelin/nile/README.md

 ### `get-nonce`

-Retrieves the nonce given a contract address (usually an account).
+Retrieves the nonce for the given contract address (usually an account).

 ```sh
 nile get-nonce <contract_address>